 Defiance College provides close attention to individuals.
 At the core of this individual concern is the advisory system and access to professors.
-All students are assigned a faculty advisor in their major discipline upon enrolling at Defiance College.
-Students who have not declared a major will be advised by the Director of Student Academic Support Services until a major is declared.
-Students declare majors and may request an advisor change in the Registrar's Office.
+All students are assigned a faculty advisor upon enrolling at Defiance College.
+Students can declare/change majors and minors and may request an advisor change in the Registrar's Office.
 Students are encouraged to work closely with their academic advisors throughout their college careers.
 Advisors are prepared to counsel students on selection of courses, assist with academic functions such as experiential learning, academic second chance paperwork or course substitutions, and career and graduate school advice.